Hub and spoke tours

 Search Hub-and-Spoke Tours

-Most bicycle tours are point-to-point, which means you reach a new destination – and new hotel – every night.
-But there’s something to be said for staying overnight in one town and doing day trips – you don’t have to pack each morning, you can settle in, and you can really get to know a location.
-These “home-base” (sometimes called “hub-and-spoke”) tours are a good option for couples or groups with varying cycling ability levels or interest – each of you can go on rides or other excursions based on your preferences.
+Many bicycle tours are point-to-point, which means you reach a new destination – and new hotel – every night.
+But there’s something to be said for staying overnight in one town (or just a few) and doing day trips – you don’t have to pack every morning, you can settle in, and you can really get to know a location.
+These 'homebase' (sometimes called 'hub-and-spoke') tours are a good option for couples or groups with varying cycling ability levels or interest – each of you can go on rides or other excursions based on your preferences.